Randy Roark

 2009: Travels to Greece and Cyprus with Layne for a series of performances and workshops.

-2010: Hosted a YouTube channel featuring world music he’d collected in travels in Morocco, Africa, India, Nepal, Tibet, and China in support of “Poet’s Progress”–a series of travel writings for literary-political on-line magazine, Newtopia.
+2010: Hosted a YouTube channel featuring world music he’d collected in travels in Morocco, Africa, India, Nepal, Tibet, and China in support of “Poet’s Progress”–a series of travel writings for literary-political online magazine, Newtopia.
 Edits Chakra Meditation, Layne Redmond (Sounds True).

 2017: Returns to Boulder.
-Continues to assemble source material for a memoir of 1979 to the present, whenever that will be.
+Continues to assemble source material for a memoir of 1979 to 2018.

 2018: Attempts to walk the South West Coast Path in England.
 Pulls up lame in Lizard.
 Finishes the route, but mostly by bus.
+An epiphany in Poole at the end of the hike ends The Decalogue.